thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-enrichment-nodes.md

 We have a device "TrainA" that belongs to a customer "SubwayOperator".

-"SubwayOperator" has the following attribute:
+"SubwayOperator" has the following attributes:

 ![SubwayOperator attributes](/images/user-guide/rule-engine-2-0/nodes/customer-attributes-example.png)